ssamankodev/letexpr/README.md

 let binding = <var> = <body> | raw <var> = <body> | rec <var> = <body>
 ```

-Each let expression separates the let binding from the final expression with the token “in”.
+Each let expression separates the let binding from the final expression with the token "in".

 ### Mutually recursive let bindings